 Dipper Adjustment The ripple generator has two dipper adjustment knobs for making small changes to the height and orientation of the generator.
 You can make fine adjustments with these two knobs to position the dippers, plane wave dipper, or actuators in the water without moving the entire ripple generator up or down on its rod.
 Use the knob on the right side of the generator to move the front end of the generator up or down.
-Use the knob at the back corner of the generator to tilt the front end of the generator right or left (elockwise or counter-clockwise).
+Use the knob at the back corner of the generator to tilt the front end of the generator right or left (clockwise or counter-clockwise).

-Before making adjustments, check that the ripple general parallel to the bracket when the ripple generator is parallel to the bracket when the ripple generator is mounted on the rod.
-This will allow for the widest range of adjustments when you use the plane wave dipper, standard dippers, or actua tors.
+Before making adjustments, check that the ripple generator is parallel to the bracket when the ripple generator is mounted on the rod.
+This will allow for the widest range of adjustments when you use the plane wave dipper, standard dippers, or actuators.